ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 # Quick Primer

-To make sure that you don’t get overwhelmed by the breadth of biological knowledge in Evo 2 and spend several hours asking o3 questions (like I did), I’ve distilled some basic biology concepts relevant for understanding Evo 2.
+To make sure that you don’t get overwhelmed by the breadth of biological knowledge in Evo 2 and spend several hours asking questions to your favorite reasoning model, I’ve distilled some basic biology concepts relevant for understanding Evo 2.
 These include both the data that Evo 2 is modeled on, and some terms for the tasks that Evo 2 is applied to.
 If you're already familiar with these concepts, feel free to skip to the [Training & Architecture](#training-architecture) section.

 ## Genome Modeling